Arrested? Call on our Atlanta DUI defense attorneys!

 According to the National Institute on Drug Abuse, marijuana affects many functions of the brain.
 When you drive a car, you use many of these abilities to assist you.

 - Controlling body movements

 Under the influence of marijuana, an individual may not be able to operate a car as safely.
 Because of this, law enforcement will arrest anyone they suspect for driving under the influence of marijuana or other drugs.
 But what about when you only have traces of marijuana in your system from weeks past?

 Per se laws mean that driving with any trace of an illegal substance in your system can make you at risk for DUI charges.
 Georgia is currently one of the states that operates under these laws.
 Since marijuana is detectible in your system for 10 to 13 days after use, this means you could be arrested days later, long after the effects have worn off.

 Any type of DUI charges can have extreme repercussions on your life.
 When marijuana is involved, the stakes can get even higher.
 Our Atlanta DUI defense attorneys can use our insight and past experience to help clear your name.
 Do not hesitate to get our legal team on your side!

 Each case has its own set of circumstances and evidence, which is why you need to call us right away so that we can determine the best defense strategy.
-We have been exclusively handling DUI cases for 20 years and know what it takes to get your name cleared.
+We have been exclusively handling DUI cases for over 20 years and know what it takes to get your name cleared.